myl989/KawaiiLang/README.md

 Variable names must start with a letter, and can include all capital or lowercase English letters, digits 0~9, and the special characters `&^_?:>=<`.
 Snakecase is suggested, along with using UwU talk for variable names.

-Variables are declared with the data type, the current only one being `Numwer` (able to handle both integer and floating-point inputs).
+Variables are declared with the data type, the current ones being `Numwer` for both integer and floating points, as well as `Stwing` for Strings.

 The assignment operator is `iws`.